Elinor Florence, Author

 5. Vintage Doors

-Years ago, my parents went to an auction sale at the provincial mental health hospital in North Battleford, Saskatchewan and purchased 30 oversized doors, dating back to when the hospital was built in 1911.
+Years ago, my parents went to an auction sale at the provincial mental health hospital in North Battleford, Saskatchewan, and purchased 30 oversized doors, dating back to when the hospital was built in 1911.
 I have no idea what they paid for them, but knowing my parents, probably just a few dollars each.

 My husband has two of them leading into his home office.

 And the third one leads into my home office.
+It’s one of the most effective ways to make a new house look old.

-6. Old Enamel Sink
+6. Farmhouse Sink

 I found this sink in a junk pile belonging to a Saskatchewan farmer, and incorporated it into my laundry room.
 The enamel is a bit stained, but that adds character.
 My husband found a new tap assembly at Home Hardware.
 I sewed the little curtain and attached it to the wooden frame with double-sided Velcro, which created a great storage area underneath.

-7. Vintage Heating Registers
+7. Heating Registers

 We pulled several of these old registers from an abandoned farmhouse.
 They were filthy and rusty, but we didn’t do anything except wash them and spray them with black paint.
 The paint covered the rust, and they function perfectly.
+There’s something about these registers that do make a new house look old.

-8. Vintage Stained Glass
+8. Stained Glass

 This is cheating, because the window itself is not made from stained glass.
 I found this piece of leaded glass at a garage sale for $20 and my husband hung it over the window at the top of the staircase.
 It catches the light beautifully and I always look up at it when I’m climbing the stairs.